geoffrey-diederichs/404CTF_WriteUps/Reversible_Engineering_1/README.md

 Nope...
 ```

-The token only seem to be used by the server to identify which crackme we have.
+The token only seems to be used by the server to identify which crackme we've got.

-You can access these two examples of archives sent by the server : [archive 1](./chall_example1), [archive 2](./chall_example2).

 Let's analyse [the first crackme](./chall_example1/crackme.bin).